Niabi monkey undergoes groundbreaking surgery

 “Upon closer examination a tumorous mass was identified protruding from her vaginal wall,” according to a news release issued Monday by Niabi Zoo.
 “Tests were immediately performed and on February 28th the results returned positive for Leiomyosarcoma, a form of cancer.”

-Niabi’s veterinarian, Dr. Lauren Hughes, consulted a pathologist to confirm the diagnosis, then colleagues with the Chicago Zoological Society to perform an ultrasound and CT scan at Brookfield Zoo’s Animal Hospital in Chicago in early March.
+Niabi’s veterinarian, Dr. Lauren Hughes, consulted a pathologist to confirm the diagnosis, then colleagues with the Chicago Zoological Society to perform an ultrasound and CT scan in early March at Brookfield Zoo’s Animal Hospital in Chicago.

-“Armed with a firm diagnoses and a clear view of what we were up against, Dr. Hughes enlisted the help of noted local OB/GYN Dr. Justin Hinzman and together they performed … a full hysterectomy on March 27th of this year,” Jackson said.
+“Armed with a firm diagnoses and a clear view of what we were up against, Dr. Hughes enlisted the help of noted local OB/GYN Dr. Justin Hinzman, and together they performed … a full hysterectomy on March 27th of this year,” Jackson said.

-It is believed to be the first procedure of its kind ever performed, and the medical team intends to produce a paper that details the event, he said.
+It is believed to be the first procedure of its kind ever performed, and the medical team intends to produce a case report that details the event, he said.

-Hinzman was the go-to doctor for Keeya’s surgery, Jackson said, because, as fellow primates, humans and monkeys have anatomical similarities.
+In researching Keeya's condition, Hughes said Monday, she could find no other cases of a colobus monkey with the same kind of tumor and found no examples of successful hysterectomies as treatment.

+The type of cancer not only is rare in the species but is highly unusual for such a young primate.
+Keeya is about 6, and her species can live to be 20 years old, she said.

 Jackson attributed the team approach to Keeya’s treatment for her survival.

-“It would not be an exaggeration to say that this magnificent animal would not be with us today if it were not for the remarkable team of animal keepers, veterinarians, medical technicians, and medical specialist who worked together to treat Keeya,” he said.
+“It would not be an exaggeration to say that this magnificent animal would not be with us today if it were not for the remarkable team of animal keepers, veterinarians, medical technicians and medical specialists who worked together to treat Keeya,” he said.

 “The seven (colobus) individuals in our troop are an important part of North American Breeding population, currently made up of only 170 individuals,” he said.
-“The Niabi Zoo partners with more than 50 other zoos in the US and Canada to manage the breeding of this species in a program called the Black and White Colobus SSP (Species Survival Plan).
+“The Niabi Zoo partners with more than 50 other zoos in the U.S. and Canada to manage the breeding of this species in a program called the Black and White Colobus SSP (Species Survival Plan).

 “This cooperative breeding program helps not only assure that these beautiful animals will be here for zoo visitors to be inspired by, but also serves as an assurance colony in the event re-introductions into the wild are ever needed.”